ST10464476/PROG6212-PART1/README.md

 ### Participant

-Participants interact with the system to take part in available events.
-They can:
+A participant will be able to:

-- Create an account and log in
+- Register and log in
 - View available events
 - View event categories
 - Enrol for events
 - View their enrolments
 - View their results

----

-## 📋 Part 1 – System Planning & Database
+## Part 1: System Planning and Database

-Part 1 establishes the foundation of the RaceDay system before API development begins.
+Part 1 includes the planning and database design for the RaceDay system.

-The following components have been planned and developed:
+The main deliverables include:

 - Entity Relationship Diagram (ERD)
-- REST API Endpoint Plan
+- API Endpoint Plan
-- SQL Server database design
+- SQL Server database
+- Database tables and relationships
-- Primary and foreign key relationships
+- Primary and foreign keys
 - Database constraints
-- Sample database records
+- Sample database data
 - Project documentation

----

-## 🗄️ Database
+## Database

-The RaceDay database contains seven main entities:
+The RaceDay database contains the following entities:

-**Users, Events, Categories, Enrolments, Results, Routes and Weather**

-The database design defines the relationships between these entities and includes the required primary keys, foreign keys, constraints and sample data.

-**Database Script:**
+- Users
+- Events
+- Categories
+- Enrolments
+- Results
+- Routes
+- Weather

+The database was created using SQL Server Management Studio (SSMS).

+The SQL database script is available in:

 `docs/RaceDay_Database.sql`

----

-## 🌐 API Planning
+## API Planning

-The API Endpoint Plan defines the REST endpoints that will be required for the RaceDay system.
+The API Endpoint Plan outlines the REST API routes that will be required when the API is developed.

 The planned endpoints cover: